microsoft/MXDial-IoT-Sample/README.md

 > NOTE: Please ensure your MX Chip has the latest firmware.
 You can follow the instructions here: [Firmware Upgrade](https://microsoft.github.io/azure-iot-developer-kit/docs/firmware-upgrading/).

 ### Connect to WiFi

+> NOTE: The MX AZ3166 Device only support basic authentication.
+Therefore, some corporate networks may not work correctly.
+One way of verifying this is connecting to a personal hotspot on your mobile device.
+This method should always work.

 1. Connect the Micro-USB end to the IoT DevKit.
 1. Connect the USB end to your computer.
 1. The green LED for power confirms the connection.